gokulm/LEGO.Bot/DSS-Service.md

-When I wanted to create my first robotics service, I had many difficulties and found very few resources over the internet for LEGO NXT 2.0 using Microsoft Robotics, so just thought of blogging about this.
+When I wanted to create my first robotics service, I had many difficulties and found very few resources over the internet for LEGO NXT 2.0 using Microsoft Robotics, so just thought of writing about it.

 Requirements
 ------------